takashi2024/geostat/README.md

 Environments under Matlab 2020a are tested.

 ## How to use
-Please run section code in 'demo.m' to learn how to use following functions.
+Please run each section code in 'demo.m' to learn how to use following functions.
 Three dataset ('Field1–3.csv') are availble for this demo.

 * '__likfit__' fits the isotropic model.<br>
 Exponential or Matern covariance functions are available.
 Three values [nugget sill rho] will be optimized for the exponential covariance function.
 Initial values (x0), the number of random runs (Nrun*), lower and upper bounds for values (lower, upper) should be specified.
 Two estimators (ML and REML) are available.
 REML will be used if a value for REML is 1.
 This function is basically originated from R package 'geoR'.